8 Best Practices to Boost SEO Performance

 6) Speed Is Key

 Users have high expectations when it comes to web page performance.
 If your pages take too long to load, users will not hesitate to move on – regardless of how great your content may be.
 This of course will have a negative effective on key SEO metrics like time on site, pages per session and bounce rate.
 Learn how you can test your page speed for free.

 7) A Picture Is Worth 1,000 Words

 It’s no secret that audiences enjoy captivating pictures and video.
 Your goal should be to add related photos, illustrations, video and infographics to as many of your articles and pages as possible.
 Relevant visuals will help readers better understand the content while enhancing the user experience.
 An image that is surrounded by related text ranks better for the keyword it is optimized for; Google understands the location of keywords near related images so keep the images close to related copy.
 Captions also help with keyword and engagement metrics.
-Here’s a fun fact: on average, captions are read 300% more than the body copy itself.
+Where applicable, also add a title and ALT text to your images for improved SEO.

 8) Think Links